chainer/chainer/docs/source/examples/cnn.rst

   the global configuration ``chainer.config.train`` to switch the running mode.

-If you don't want to write ``conv1`` and the other layers more than once, you can also write the model like in this way:
+If you don't want to write ``conv1`` and the other layers more than once, you can also write the same model like in this way:

 .. testcode::